scc-uconn/NESS19/announcement/announcement-apr10.md

 # Highlighted Updates

++ Upcoming deadlines
+    - Monday, April 15: Stat-a-thon team registration closes
+    - Monday, April 22, 2019: abstract submission closes
+    - Friday, April 26, 2019: Stat-a-thon data challenge submission closes
+    - Monday, May 6, 2019: online registration closes
 + Four short courses on Wednesday, May 15 still accepting participants
-+ Abstract submission closes on Monday, April 22
-+ Stat-a-thon data challenge submission due on Friday, April 26
 + Session schedules online
 + Hotel reservation with special NESS rate open (until April 14 or soldout)
 + Updated flyers attached
 + Inaugural Chernoff Awardee to be revealed and give Chernoff Lecture on Friday, May 17

 # Introduction
 The Department of Statistics of the University of Connecticut (UConn) is proud to host the 33rd New England Statistics Symposium (NESS) on May 15--17, 2019 at Hilton Hartford.
-The theme of the conference is ``Statistical Data Science in Action.
+The theme of the conference is Statistical Data Science in Action.
 As an annual event, NESS has been bringing together statisticians from all over New England to a central location to share research, discuss emerging issues in the field, and network with colleagues since it was first started at UConn in 1987.
-After the establishment of the New England Statistical Society in 2017, we are proud to host the first remodeled NESS and bring it to a new level.
+After the establishment of the New England Statistical Society in 2017, we are proud to host the first expanded NESS and bring it to a new level.

 The symposium will be a 3-day event, featuring short-courses, plenary talks, invited sessions, career development panel discussion, student paper competition, student poster competition, stat-a-thon, and Chernoff Lecture.
-In addition to being a larger scale event, three new features are a banquet address, the stat-a-thon, and the Chernoff Lecture.
+The banquet address, the stat-a-thon, and the Chernoff Lecture are new features.

 # Keynote Addresses
 1. Sam Kou, PhD., Professor and Chair, Department of Statistics, Harvard University: Big Data, Google and Disease Detection: A Statistical Adventure